AhmedAliIbrahim/Cequens/README.md

 # Cequens

-**Disclaimer:** we are not officially affilated with the Cequens company.
+**Disclaimer:** we are not officially affilated with Cequens company.

-A plug-and-play library that make it easier to use with Cequens SMS APIs
+A plug-and-play library that make it easier to use Cequens SMS APIs

 ## Installation